 3. Monitor the Reputation of Your Domain and IP Addresses

 By fortnightly monitoring your domain and IP reputation, you will have better visibility into what is happening in your email campaign stream.
-This is especially most important if you’re using a shared IP pool.
+This is especially important if you’re using a shared IP pool.

 4. Avoid a Drastic Increase In Your Mailing Volumes